Tokyo Metropolitan Library: Libraries

 The Metropolitan Central Library is located in the Minami-Azabu section of Minato.
 The library was founded in 1973 at the current location of the central branch.
 The library is free and open to the public, although not all collections are available to all people at all times.
 The library also has arrangements with over 300 smaller local public libraries allowing interlibrary lending privileges.
 The Central Branch seats up to 900 people and provides access to wireless Wi-Fi and online databases.

 The Hibiya Library was located in the Hibiya section of Chiyoda, prior to its closure.

 The Tama Library is located in Tachikawa in Western Tokyo.
 The library opened in 1987 to relieve municipal libraries.

 Holdings

 Although not as deep as the collection of the National Diet Library, which houses 44,187,016 items, The Tokyo Metropolitan Library houses a large collection of books, periodicals, and audio-visual materials.

 The Central Branch holds 240,000 volumes, including a large collection of rare materials, showcasing over 40,000 documents pertaining to the history of Tokyo (Edo), some of which date back over 400 years.
 Books are divided by subject - Reference, Social Science, Humanities, Natural Science.
 Of note is the opening of a "regional history research center".

 The Hibiya Branch holds 130,000 volumes, including 4,000 foreign volumes.
 It also maintains holdings of over 1,000 different magazine periodicals and nearly 200 different newspapers.

-Total holdings (including volumes in storage) of the Metropolitan Library are estimated at approximately 1,480,000 volumes.
+Total holdings (including volumes in storage) of the Metropolitan Library are estimated at 1,480,000 volumes.